 The monarch butterfly is a candidate for federal listing and is not regulated by the USFWS at this time.
 Neither suitable foraging habitat (native prairie) nor suitable breeding habitat (milkweeds) are present within the AUAR area in large enough densities to support this species given the large areas of cropland present.
-Additionally, few grasslands (2.1 acres; less than 0.01 percent) were identified within the AUAR area as shown in Table 4.
+Additionally, no grasslands were identified within the AUAR area as shown in Table 4.
 As such, impacts to this species are not anticipated as a result of the Project.
 It is also recommended that impacts to this species be reassessed when a listing status is finalized.